US to expand its security presence at Kabul airport to 6,000 troops | Law-Order

 - United States

-The United States has said that it would deploy as many as 6,000 of its troops at the Kabul airport to ensure safe departure of its citizens and those from its friends and allies from Afghanistan which has now been taken over by the Taliban, in a sudden an unprecedented collapse of the elected regime led by President Ashraf Ghani.
+The US has said it would deploy 6,000 troops at the vital Kabul airport to ensure the safe departure of American citizens and its allies from Afghanistan which has been taken over by the Taliban, in a sudden and unprecedented collapse of the elected regime led by embattled President Ashraf Ghani.

+The Taliban insurgents swept into Afghanistan's capital on Sunday after the government collapsed and president Ghani joined fellow citizens and foreigners to leave the country.

+US Secretary of State Antony Blinken made a series of calls to his counterparts of the US' key allies.
+India was not among them.

 "We will accelerate the evacuation of thousands of Afghans eligible for US Special Immigrant Visas, nearly 2,000 of whom have already arrived in the United States over the past two weeks.
 For all categories, Afghans who have cleared security screening will continue to be transferred directly to the United States.
 And we will find additional locations for those yet to be screened," the statement said.

+Price also said that the safe evacuation of all American Embassy personnel is now complete.

+"We can confirm that the safe evacuation of all Embassy personnel is now complete.
+All Embassy personnel are located on the premises of Hamid Karzai International Airport, whose perimeter is secured by the US Military,'' he said.

-In a joint statement, more than 60 countries led by the US said that given the deteriorating security situation, they support, are working to secure and call on all parties to respect and facilitate, the safe and orderly departure of foreign nationals and Afghans who wish to leave the country.
+In a joint statement, more than 60 countries led by the US said that given the deteriorating security situation, they support and are working to secure and call on all parties to respect and facilitate the safe and orderly departure of foreign nationals and Afghans who wish to leave the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)